fkohut13/PneumoniaClassificator/README.md

 ```
 This project leverages PyTorch Lightning for efficient and scalable model training, along with TensorBoard for monitoring and visualizing training progress.

+#Goal
+🔬 My ongoing goal is to develop a user-friendly interface for my pneumonia classifier using React, ensuring it is accessible to everyone.
+This project aims to address real-world healthcare challenges by providing an intuitive tool for detecting pneumonia from X-ray images.

 > There are more information and detailed explanation at the jupyter notebook on each file...